 While I have yet to test the MD-BT01, even if I do test it, that particular adapter cannot be tested with this MIDI controller as it requires MIDI In / Out ports which this MIDI controller does not have.

 Just to clarify, the MIDI controller does not have a fault as it works perfectly with all wired connections.
-Nor does the issue relate to the Musiah for iPad software as the same Bluetooth adapter works perfectly well with my other three MIDI keyboards and this software
+Nor does the issue relate to the iPad version of the Musiah app as the same Bluetooth adapter works perfectly well with my other three MIDI keyboards and this software

 The issue is, in my view, a minor incompatibility between the UD-BT01 and the M-Audio KeyRig 49.